nexusproject/p5-example-server/README.md

 p5-example-server
 =================

-This is the small threaded server that capable of performing the remote functions.
+This is the small threaded server that capable of performing the remote functions asynchronously.

-This just a code sample.
+This just a my perl5 code sample.
 Made for fun! :-)

 Installation & Dependencies
 ---